 Dr. Zakir became involved within his current profession as he has always enjoyed the fields and studies of the Sciences, including Biology and Chemistry.
 Graduating with his MD from Ross University School of Medicine in 2001, Dr. Zakir went on to complete Fellowships from New Jersey Medical School and Newark Beth Israel Medical Center, as well as a Residency in Internal Medicine from Rutgers University.

 Dr. Zakir also possesses expertise in Chronic Total Occlusions, which consist of blockages within the coronary artery caused by the buildup of atherosclerotic plaque.
 These conditions cause obstruction of blood flow, leading to angina and reduced quality of life.
+He is the Director of High Risk PCI & Research at Robert Wood Johnson Barnabas University Hospital.

 At Heart and Vascular Institute, Dr. Zakir engages in day to day responsibilities, including performing an array of complex coronary and vascular procedures, clinical trials, research, and education in addition to office consultations.

 Within the next 5 years, Dr. Zakir plans on continuing to grow within his career.
-He dedicates charitable efforts to National Police Foundation and the Association of Physicians of Pakistani Descent of North America.
+He dedicates charitable efforts to National Police Foundation and the Association of Physicians of Pakistani Decent of North America.
 He has organized the New Jersey Cardiovascular Foundation, which hosts several educational events a year.

 In his spare time, Dr. Zakir enjoys playing basketball and tennis, and cites raising his two sons and daughter as personal achievements.